12.4.9. Iterative Francis Algorithm

 end

-% Start with upper Hessenberg - zeros below first subdiagonal,
+% Start with upper Hessenberg - zeros below first subdiagonal

 [Q, H] = hess(A);

-% puts complex conjugate eigenvalues next to each other
+% conjugate eigenvalues next to each other.

 if isreal(A)